Garmin – Beating Everyone Else?

 Samsung, Huawei, Oppo, Huami and co

 There are many, different twists and turns when competing with these disparate companies.
 Garmin simply can’t compete at the low-end price points where SOME of them operate.
 Garmin can and will undertake a few forays here and there but ultimately this is a competitive space and margins are tight.
-Garmin wants volume (market share) plus decently high margins – the cheap sub-$150 smartwatches don’t deliver that.
+Garmin wants volume (market share) plus decently high margins – the cheap sub-$150 smartwatches don’t easily deliver that.

 The higher-margin business in this space occurs where Samsung and others rely on piggybacking own-brand watch sales from own-brand phone sales.
 IIRC the stats are that one phone buyer in 10 buys a partner watch for each Apple AND for each Samsung phone that’s sold.
 However, once your phone sales catch a cold (Samsung) then your watch business sneezes too.
 You are in danger of being a one-tech wonder who relies on phones and we can all see that ‘peak-smartphone’ is already here.